 - Visit the Federal Student Aid website for answers to common questions about financial aid during the COVID-19 crisis.
 Check the page often for updates.

 - Talk to the financial aid office at your college.

-- Complete a financial aid application (FAFSA or WASFA) for fall quarter 2020.
+- Complete a financial aid application (FAFSA or WASFA) .
 The new Washington College Grant will cover the cost of tuition for many more families now.

 The following information is based on general guidance from the U.S. Department of Education and the Washington Student Achievement Council.

-Federal loans: The U.S. Department of Education automatically paused student loan payments from March 13, 2020 to Sept.
-30, 2020.
+Federal loans: The U.S. Department of Education automatically paused student loan payments through Jan.
+31, 2021.
 Interest will be 0% during that period.
 If you want to continue making payments, contact your loan servicer.

 Private loans: If you have a private loan, contact your lender to find out if it offers flexibility on loan payments or interest.